Oxford–AstraZeneca COVID-19 vaccine: European Union

 In March 2021, the German Ministry of Health announced that the use of the vaccine in people aged 60 and below should be the result of a recipient-specific discussion, and that younger patients could still be given the AstraZeneca vaccine, but only "at the discretion of doctors, and after individual risk analysis and thorough explanation".

 In April, the Danish Health Authority suspended use of the vaccine.
 The Danish Health Authority said that it had other vaccines available, and that the next target groups being a lower-risk population had to be "[weighed] against the fact that we now have a known risk of severe adverse effects from vaccination with AstraZeneca, even if the risk in absolute terms is slight."

 A 2021 study found that the decisions to suspend the vaccine led to increased vaccine hesitancy across the West, even in countries that did not suspend the vaccine.

 In October 2022, the conditional marketing authorisation was converted to a standard one.

 Despite the continued authorisation, most EU countries stopped the administration of the vaccine by end of 2021.
-After an initial quick uptake, the number of doses administered remained at 67 Million since October 2021.
+After an initial quick uptake, the number of doses administered remained at 67 million since October 2021.

-AstraZeneca withdrew its marketing authorization for the vaccine from the European Union in March 2024.
+AstraZeneca withdrew its marketing authorisation for the vaccine from the European Union in March 2024.